feihong/cooking/beans-sausage-kale-soup.md

   - onions
   - garlic
   - olive oil
- - Cook under high pressure for 30 minutes
+ - Cook under high pressure for 28 minutes
+ - Natural release for 15-20 minutes
  - Parboil kale leaves for a minute or so
  - Add kale leaves and remaining sausage (sliced)
  - Simmer for 3-5 minutes